Metformin Hydrochloride (met-FOR-min hye-droe-KLOR-ide), Sitagliptin Phosphate (sit-a-GLIP-tin FOS-fate)

 - Do not use this medicine to treat type 1 diabetes.

 - Pancreatitis may occur while you are using this medicine.
-Stop using this medicine and tell your doctor right away if you have sudden and severe stomach pain, nausea, vomiting, fever, or lightheadedness.
+Tell your doctor right away if you have sudden and severe stomach pain, nausea, vomiting, fever, or lightheadedness.
 Tell your doctor if you drink alcohol or have gallstones, high cholesterol, or high triglycerides, or if you have had pancreas problems before.
 These conditions may increase your risk for pancreatitis.

 - Rarely, this medicine may cause a serious condition called lactic acidosis.
-Stop taking this medicine and call your doctor right away if you feel sick, or if you are drowsy, or you have muscle pain, trouble breathing, or an upset stomach.
-Lactic acidosis could happen if you have kidney or liver problems, a severe infection (sepsis), or hypoxemia (low oxygen levels in your blood) or if you are dehydrated.
-Tell your doctor if you get sick and have a fever, vomiting, or diarrhea, because these could cause dehydration.
-Drink plenty of fluids, especially if you exercise or are active in hot weather.
+Call your doctor right away if you feel sick and drowsy, have muscle pain, trouble breathing, upset stomach, and slow heartbeat.
+Lactic acidosis is more likely to happen if you have kidney or liver problems, a severe infection (sepsis), severe heart failure, are severely dehydrated, or drink large amounts of alcohol.

 - Rarely, this medicine may cause kidney problems, sometimes requiring dialysis.

 - You could develop low blood sugar while you are taking this medicine.
 You may feel weak, drowsy, confused, anxious, or very hungry.
 You may have trouble seeing or have a headache that won't go away.
 Tell your doctor if this happens.
 Low blood sugar may be caused by exercising more than normal or waiting too long to eat.